SanPen/GridCal/README.md

 ## Tests

-**GridCal** uses pytest for automatic software testing.
+**VeraGrid** uses pytest for automatic software testing.

-If you make changes to **GridCal** that you plan to submit, first make sure that all tests are still passing.
+If you make changes to **VeraGrid** that you plan to submit, first make sure that all tests are still passing.
 You can do this locally with `pytest`.

 If you have added new functionality, you should also add a new function that tests this